Tattoo Equipment Evolution Part 4 featuring round shader tattoo needles – REBEL

 Round shader tattoo needle configurations were among the first tattoo needle categories in history, appearing even before magnums.
 In fact, they have been present since the earliest days of tattooing.
 Just like how painters rely on round brushes for smooth shading and color blending, tattoo artists use round shaders to create precise shades and densely packed color areas.

 In the evolution of tattoo equipment, understanding each needle configuration is essential.
-Therefore, when you know the shape, gauge, and working diameter of needles, you can better predict the results you will achieve.
+Therefore, when you know the shape, gauge, and contact span of needles, you can better predict the results you will achieve.
 In this article, I’ll break down everything you need to know about round shader tattoo needle configurations, including industry codes, REBEL cartridge specifics, and practical tips for shading and color work.

 How to Recognize Round Shader Tattoo Needles